samschott/maestral/_cli_docs/config-files.md

   nav: "cli-docs"
 ---

 List all configured Dropbox accounts.
+To create a new configuration, simply start the sync daemon with a new config name and follow the setup dialog.

 ### Syntax